Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Sense of Humour

-A sense of humour is another tenet from David Sterling, one of the founders of British Special Air Service (SAS).
-Many resilient people who work in jobs which can involve extremes of pleasant and unpleasant experiences tend to have a good sense of humour.
-Sometimes people can be referred to as having a slightly "warped" sense of humour.
-Having a sense of humour can be critical when a situation is terrible or appears to be hopeless and can provide a great way of adding perspective.
-For example, in the current covid-19 situation in may not be possible to get a haircut or buy a particular pair of shoes and what is the worst that can happen.
+A sense of humour is another tenet from David Sterling, one of the founders of the British Special Air Service (SAS).
+Resilient people who work in jobs with extremes of pleasant and unpleasant experiences tend to have a good sense of humour.
+Humour within the Military and first responders may seem "dark" or slightly "warped" to those who have not worked in such fields.
+Having a sense of humour can be critical when a situation is terrible or appears hopeless and can provide a great way of adding perspective.
+For example, in the recent pandemic, getting a haircut or buying a particular pair of shoes may have been impossible, but what is the worst likely outcome in such a situation?
 On operations, soldiers may not be able to wash, shave or change their clothes for weeks, have access to food, water or shelter and be at constant risk of injury or death.
-Yet, forces personnel can laugh at such situations and all that they entail.
-In essence, if you cannot laugh how bad a situation is and what could make it even worse and even if that happens, you are pretty much done physically and psychologically.
-Staff within the NHS, Emergency Services and Military, will all need to have a sense of humour to deal with the sometimes extreme types of events and experiences they encounter regularly.
-Hence, rather than spending time concentrating on what you don't have, it is better to laugh about what you do have and how things might be worse.
+Yet, military personnel can laugh at such situations and all they entail.
+If you cannot laugh at how bad a situation is and what could make it even worse, even if that happens, you are done physically and psychologically.
+Staff within the NHS, Emergency Services and Military all need a sense of humour to deal with the sometimes extreme events and experiences they encounter regularly.
+Hence, rather than concentrating on what you don't have, it is better to laugh about what you do and how things could be worse.

 Social Support Network